 Washington Water Power Upper Falls Power Plant

-Crossing from Canada Island to what was once Havermale Island, you see the Upper Falls Power Plant.
+Crossing from Canada Island to what was once Havermale Island, you see the Upper Falls Power Plant (1922).

-Built in 1922, the plant was needed to add to the capacity of Washington Water Power.
-The region was expanding rapidly and demand was quickly out-pacing supply.
-Taking over a water channel that was used by an old mill, the Upper Falls plant holds a single Francis turbine, capable of generating 10 MW.
+At the time of construction, the region was expanding rapidly and demand was quickly out-pacing supply.
+Taking over a water channel used by an old mill, the Upper Falls plant holds a single Francis turbine, capable of generating 10 MW.

-The lower falls, which are not included in this post, are home of the Monroe Street Dam, which is the longest-running hydroelectric facility in Washington state.
+The lower falls are home of the Monroe Street Dam, the longest-running hydroelectric facility in Washington state.